devanshuThakar/Decision-tree-Random-forest/README.md

     > You should run _usage.py_ to pressure test the Decision tree.

-## 2 Pressure testing the Decision tree
+## 2 Cross Validation and Nested Cross Validation

 Generating a random dataset using the following lines of code

     ```python
     from sklearn.datasets import make_classification